-Accurately keeping track of the carbs you eat and adhering to your individual guidelines are keys to controlling your diabetes.
-Counting carbohydrate grams, or carb counting for short, is a common approach to diabetes meal planning because research shows carbohydrate has the greatest impact on blood glucose.
+Accurately keeping track of the amount of carbs you eat and adhering to your individual guidelines are keys to controlling your blood glucose (blood sugar) levels.
+Counting carbohydrate grams, or carb counting for short, is a common approach to diabetes meal planning today.
+The reason for focusing on carbohydrate is because research shows carbs have the greatest impact on blood sugar, especially after eating.

-How many carb grams are in a small bowl of rice?
+How many grams of carb are in a small bowl of rice?
 A large apple?
-A number of years ago, Howard Wolpert, M.D., a senior physician at the Joslin Diabetes Center in Boston and coauthor of Smart Pumping (American Diabetes Association, 2002), posed these questions to 40 people using insulin pumps.
+A number of years ago, Howard Wolpert, M.D., a senior physician at the Joslin Diabetes Center in Boston and author of Smart Pumping (American Diabetes Association, 2002), posed these questions to 40 people using insulin pumps.
 Their guesses ranged from 10 to 60 grams for the rice and 10 to 40 grams for the apple.